 - Perform coordination of cross-functional departments to identify project issues, monitor action items, and work with the project manager to ensure resolution.

-Requirements – Skills, Abilities, and Knowledge – for Project Scheduler Role
+Project Scheduler Requirements – Skills, Abilities, and Knowledge for Career Success

 To get into the project scheduler career requires minimum high school diploma educational background or its equivalent, however having a bachelor’s degree will be advantageous for speedy career growth.